Stefan Dennis: Music

 In 2013, Dennis sang and appeared as Santa Claus in the music video for his Neighbours co-star Alan Fletcher's song "If You Want a Happy Christmas".

 Personal life

 Dennis' older brother, John, was killed by a drunk driver at the age of 12.
 Of the sentencing, Dennis has said: "That driver was fined just $50 for what he did.
 And that same weekend someone who killed a koala at Currumbin Wildlife Sanctuary got fined $200.
-So... well, that's hard."
-Dennis has used the incident to raise awareness about drink driving via his Twitter account.
+So... well, that's hard".

-Dennis previously dated Natalie Imbruglia and Gayle Blakeney in the 90s while they were co-starring on Neighbours with him.
+Dennis was married to model and The Price Is Right hostess Roz Roy.
+They met when they were teenagers on the Gold Coast, where Dennis was undertaking an apprenticeship as a chef.
+After marrying, they moved to Melbourne so Dennis could pursue acting work.
+In 1989, after eleven years together, Dennis and Roy confirmed that they had separated.
+Dennis admitted that his heavy workload played a part in their separation.

-He met and married his wife, Gail when in the U.K. The couple have two sons, Cameron and Declan, and a daughter Darci.
-The family are now back living in Australia.
+Dennis previously dated Natalie Imbruglia and Gayle Blakeney in the 1990s while they were co-starring on Neighbours with him.
+He married Gail Easdale at Borthwick Castle in May 2000.
+They met while they were performing in a pantomime in London.
+They have three children.
+Easdale later appeared alongside Dennis in Neighbours as Julie Quill.